The Weeknd reveals the artists who have inspired his next album

 On the show, the musician played Britney Spears’ ‘Everytime’ and ‘Toxic’ from her 2003 album, ‘In The Zone’.

-Songs by the likes of Nas (‘Star Wars’ and ‘Thief’s Crime’), Swedish House Mafia, Kid Cudi, Kanye West and Tyler, the Creator also featured during the show.
+Songs by the likes of Nas (‘Star Wars’ and ‘Thief’s Theme’), Swedish House Mafia, Kid Cudi, Kanye West and Tyler, the Creator also featured during the show.

 On the same episode The Weeknd also announced that he’s nearly finished with his album project, which will be the follow up to ‘After Hours’.